Skip to content

 As in, virtual clothes, sold in the thousands, every day.

-Here’s what the media coverage has to say:
+Here’s what the media coverage has to say about my experiment:

-Adam Fairhead, Co-founder and Lead designer, told us more about ethos of the brand and the thinking behind their first Decentraland drop:
+Adam Fairhead told us more about ethos of the brand and the thinking behind their first Decentraland drop:

 “We should be able to wear our beliefs wherever we are.
-The LKRV line of ‘wearable philosophy’ lets us us literally ‘clothe ourselves in a better mindset’ — a fashion choice that would never have existed without the metaverse.”
+This line of ‘wearable philosophy’ lets us us literally ‘clothe ourselves in a better mindset’ — a fashion choice that would never have existed without the metaverse.”

 “Web3 is making new ways for us all to express our personality & beliefs.
 The future of fashion – a medium designed to paint identity on a canvas of human form — will leverage this to discover new depths of self-expression in the metaverse on forms not limited by science.”